teverett/jvmBASIC/README.md

 The basic files to compile are the directory specified by -bspdir and the generated classes are in the directory specified by -classdir.
 The HTTP port to bind is specified by -port.
 The default page is served by INDEX.bas.

+to run the example use:

+`sh run.sh` and point your browser to `http://localhost:8080/`